Intro • Testimonials • Professional Background • Fast Facts

 I was selected by Salt Lake City to plan, manage and develop the redesign of the city’s official web site and the Salt Lake International Airport’s web site for the 2002 Winter Olympic Games.

-Recently, I worked with researchers at the University of Utah for a study on the importance of play and the flow experience (i.e. states of deep absorption) for childhood and adult development.
+Recently, I worked with researchers at the University of Utah for a study on the importance of play and the flow experience (i.e. states of deep absorption) for childhood and adult development, which was published in serveral journals including the International Journal of Play.

 Now I help growth-minded clients learn how to have more fun in life and in business.
 I can help you and your business become more effective by solving your most painful and expensive problems.
 I offer coaching, consulting, design + media services, strategy + vision.
 Contact me if you’re ready for more clarity and enjoyment in what you do.